 ACC RESERVE ACCOUNT (FORMERLY "PROJECT RESERVE").
 Account established by HUD from amounts by which the maximum payment to the PHA under the consolidated ACC (during a PHA fiscal year) exceeds the amount actually approved and paid.
 This account is used as the source of additional payments for the program.

 ADA.
 Americans with Disabilities Act of 1990 (42 U.S.C.
 12101 et seq.)
+ADJUSTED paid by HUD to the PHA for administration of the program.

-ADJUSTED INCOME.
+INCOME.
 Annual income, less allowable HUD deductions.
+ADMINISTRATIVE FEE.
+Fee